TimopheyKor/SpanishTravelersV3/README.md

 As of the latest version, many images are still local and not included in the Git files.
 Most local images will eventually be replaced with hosted images.

 ## Planned Updates

-  - Change of JSON file format to be more readable
-  - Change of JS popup-populating functions to reflect change in JSON format
+  - Changes to Python update automation code to reflect new format
   - Changes to HTML / CSS to update the visual design
   - Code cleanup and refactoring